steadybit/cli/README.md

 ...
 ```

-The CLI created a .yml file containing your service definition in your current working directory.
+The CLI created a .yml file containing your policy binding in your current working directory.
 From now on you are able to fine tune your settings either via subsequent CLI calls or by editing the .yml once you understand the format.

 ```yml
 id: 9cb2888d-3abf-4ac3-bf8b-40b7eb61d271